libp2p/docs/content/concepts/transport.md

 Another transport protocol under development at the IETF is WebTransport.
-WebTransport is a new specification that uses QUIC to offer an alternative to WebSockets.
-It can be considered WebSockets over QUIC by allowing browsers to establish a stream-multiplexed and bidirectional connection to servers.
+WebTransport is a new specification that uses QUIC to offer an alternative to WebSocket.
+It can be considered WebSocket over QUIC by allowing browsers to establish a stream-multiplexed and bidirectional connection to servers.